AzureDevOpsHelper/AzureDevOpsHelper/README.md

 ## Features

-- Authenticate with Azure DevOps using MSAL (Microsoft Authentication Library) and fallback to ADAL (Active Directory Authentication Library) if necessary.
+- Authenticate with Azure DevOps using MSAL (Microsoft Authentication Library).
-- Authentication will fall back to a PAT but my current feeling is if you can't auth either of the above you likely can't get a PAT either.

 - Retrieve the current user's information from Azure DevOps.
  > - Auth to GraphAPI and gather user info from Entra (if applicable).
 - Retrieve the projects in the Azure DevOps organization.